Blanus aporus

 Blanus aporus is an amphisbaenian species in the family Blanidae.
-It is found in western Turkey (from Pamphylia and Cilicia in southern Anatolia), Syria, and Lebanon.
+The species is native to Syria, and western Turkey (from Pamphylia and Cilicia in southern Anatolia).
 It was regarded by recent authors as a subspecies of Blanus strauchi.

+Habitat

+The preferred natural habitat of Blanus aporus is shrubland, at elevations of 19–1,068 m.

+Behavior

+Blanus aporus is terrestrial and fossorial, burrowing in soft sandy soils that have a high level of humus.

+Reproduction

+Blanus aporus is oviparous.
+Clutch size is one or two eggs.